learndog/wipdots/vim/vim_basic_usage.md

               try instead to enter INSERT mode first, and use Ctrl-v to paste.
 (Probably a Windows->Linux thing.)

 Git
-    # If fugitive is avail, fzf current buffer git history... :BCommits   or project git history... :Commits
+* :BCommits - current buffer git history fzf
-    # :Blame - Git blame using a bash git command (:bd to remove the results window)
+* :Commits  - project git history fzf
-    # To see changes in a vim buffer not yet saved, use <Leader>ds
+* :Blame    - git blame using a bash git command (:bd to remove the results window)
-    # To see changes in a local saved, unstaged file vs previous commit, use $ git diff
+* \<Leader\>ds - See changes in a vim buffer, not yet saved
-    # To see changes in a local saved, staged file vs previous commit, use $ git diff --staged
+* $ git diff          - See changes in a local saved, unstaged file vs previous commit
-    # To compare two local branches (or remote) use git fetch, and git diff branch1 branch2
+* $ git diff --staged - See changes in a local saved, staged file vs previous commit
-    # To compare committed changes in a local branch vs remote branch changes between branches use
+* $ git fetch and git diff branch1 branch2 - Compare two local branches (or remotes)
-      git, fetch and git diff my_local_branch origin/my_local_branch
+* $ git fetch and git diff my_branch origin/my_branch - Compare committed changes in local branch vs remote branch
-    # To compare two commits use git diff commit1 commit2
+* $ git diff commit1 commit2 - Compare two commits
-      Use HEAD for last commit.
-HEAD^ or HEAD~1 for the previous commit.
+    > Use HEAD for last commit
-      HEAD~2, HEAD~3, etc before that.
+    > HEAD~1 for the previous commit, HEAD^ is the prev parent
-      HEAD^2 refers to the 2nd parent of the current commit.
+    > HEAD~2, HEAD~3, etc for earlier commits
-             It is NOT the grandparent of the current commit, and it is only valid for merge commits.
+    > HEAD^2, HEAD^3, etc for earlier parents (only valid for merge commits)